2016 Atlanta Falcons season: Schedule

+Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: vs. Tampa Bay Buccaneers

 With the loss, the Falcons started their season 0–1 for the first time since 2013.

 Week 2: at Oakland Raiders

 With the win, the Falcons improved to 1–1.

 Week 3: at New Orleans Saints

 With the win, the Falcons improved to 2–1.

 Week 4: vs. Carolina Panthers

 Matt Ryan and Julio Jones made Falcons team history as Ryan exploded to 503 passing yards and Jones caught twelve passes for 300 yards and a touchdown, becoming the first quarterback-receiver duo to break 500 passing yards and 300 receiving yards in club history and the first such tandem in the NFL's Super Bowl era.
 Cam Newton was knocked out of the game with a concussion incurred on a two-point conversion run.

 With the win, the Falcons improved to 3–1.

 Week 5: at Denver Broncos

 With the win, the Falcons improved to 4–1 for the first time since 2010.